Space Weather Products

 - plot_see_spwx.pro – IDL procedure for plotting a time series of space weather data files.

-- Space Weather FTP Directory– browse the ftp directory for support files.
+- Space Weather HTTP Directory– browse the http directory for support files.
 All IDL procedures are contained in the zip file shown above.

 SEE Space Weather Solar Irradiance Data Format